revalew/Split-Keeb/README.md

 <br/>

-- `1x USB-C to USB-C cable` (connect both modules) and `1x USB-C to USB-A cable` (connect the keyboard to the computer from either side)
+- `1x USB-C to USB-C cable` (connect both modules) and `1x USB-C to USB-A cable` (connect the keyboard to the computer from either side, can be swapped out for a USB-C to USB-C cable)

 <br/>